 PECO filters work in a similar, but more complex way.
 First, air passes through a sort of “pre-filter” that’s laced with carbon.
 Next, it moves through a larger filter that captures and binds molecules to ions and then destroys them.

 Which is better?
-We asked Patrick Van Deventer, product manager for Trane Indoor Air Quality products.
-“According to the EPA, HEPA filters are not much more effective than medium efficiency air filters with a MERV rating between 7 and 13,” said Deventer.
+We asked Patrick Van Deventer, product manager for Trane indoor air quality products.
+“According to the Environmental Protection Agency (EPA), HEPA filters are not much more effective than medium-efficiency air filters with a MERV [Minimum Efficiency Reporting Value] rating between 7 and 13,” said Deventer.

 “They are also highly restrictive and thus have a limited air delivery, so they are typically used in smaller appliances such as portable air cleaners and not in central ducted HVAC systems.”
-For reference, a MERV rating refers to the Minimum Efficiency Reporting Value, a scale that measures how powerful your air filter is.
+A MERV rating refers to a scale that measures how powerful your air filter is.

 A final note.
 We’ve discussed consumer-grade air purifiers here, but industrial air purifiers capable of completely cleaning the air do exist.
 However, these machines are large and routinely cost more than $1,500 (sometimes, much more).